trevorqhl/hike/_posts/diy/2024-06-24-diy-decking.md

 ![Linux]({{site.baseurl}}/images/deck16.jpg)
 <br>
 <br>
-June 24, we layout the raised garden beds, a fire pit, and a bench
+<b>June 24</b>I started taking 2 weeks off from work to get more work done.
+We laid out the raised garden beds, a fire pit, and a bench on the right side of the deck.
 <br>
 ![Linux]({{site.baseurl}}/images/deck17.jpg)
 <br>